ABoissier/Deepfake-detector/README.md

 ![Obama Gif](Readme_Data/Obama_DF.gif)

 The use of deepfakes in fake news, hoaxes and even financial fraud have garnered, much needed attention, both politically and academically, to try to limit their use and propagation.
+One such attempt, is the **MesoNet**, a neural network architecture, created by Darius Afchar &amp; al. in 2018 [[2]](#2) to help stem the deepfake tide.

 ## Paper